East Asian tea ceremony: Japan

-The Japanese tea garden was created during the Muromachi Period (1333–1573) and Momoyama Period (1573–1600) as a setting for the Japanese tea ceremony, or chadō (茶道).
+The Japanese tea garden was created during the Muromachi period (1333–1573) and Momoyama period (1573–1600) as a setting for the Japanese tea ceremony, or chadō (茶道).
 The style of the garden takes its name from the roji, or path to the teahouse, which is supposed to inspire the visitor to meditate to prepare him for the ceremony.
 There is an outer garden, with a gate and covered arbor where guests wait for the invitation to enter.
 They then pass through a gate to the inner garden, where they wash their hands and rinse their mouth, as they would before entering a Shinto shrine, before going into the teahouse itself.
 The path is always kept moist and green, so it will look like a remote mountain path, and there are no bright flowers that might distract the visitor from his meditation.
 Early tea houses had no windows, but later teahouses have a wall that can be opened for a view of the garden.

 Korea

-In Korea, the traditional Korean tea ceremony (다례; 茶禮) central to the Korean approach to tea is an easy and natural coherence, with fewer formal rituals, absolutes, and greater freedom for relaxation, and adduces more creativity in enjoying a wider variety of teas, services, and conversation.
-This leads to a wider variance of teahouse design, tea garden entries and gardens, different use and styles of teawares, and regional variations in the choice of tea, choice of cakes and biscuits and snacks, seasonal and temporal variations, and the acoustic and visual ambiance of Korean teahouses.
+In Korea, the traditional Korean tea ceremony or Darye (다례; 茶禮), which is central to the Korean approach to tea, developed as Koreans cultivated, refined, and drank tea for thousands of years.
+The oldest surviving official record dates back to 8th century detailing Shilla and Gaya Confederacy monarchs and royal families holding tea ceremonies at palaces and temples.
+The practice continued and flourished during Goryeo and was refined during the Joseon dynasty.

+However, by the middle of the Joseon dynasty, there appears to have been a decline in tea drinking except for the anniversary ceremonies.
+It is said, that when the Ming Commander, Yang Hao, told King Seonjo (r.1567-1601) during the Japanese invasion that he had discovered high-quality tea plants in Korea, and that "if you were to sell the tea in Liaodong, you could get a silver coin for every ten pounds of tea.
+Altogether, that would be enough silver to buy ten thousand horses."
+King Seonjo, however, replied "We do not have a tea drinking custom in our country."

+Tea was reintroduced to Korea by the Japanese in 1890s, the same time coffee was introduced.
+The first tea house, called "Dabang," 다방, was established in the Sontag Hotel in Seoul, in 1902.
+The Dabang culture grew, spreading throughout Korea throughout the Japanese Occupation, and continuing to this day.
+From 1930s to 1980s, the Ssanghwa tea (쌍화차 雙和茶) was the most popular item in the Dabang culture.
+Not actually containing any tea extracts, it was a sweetened herbal tea.
+The second most popular tea served was the Hongcha (홍차) or western Black Tea.
+There was no ceremonial aspect in drinking these teas in Dabang.